dnsimple/dnsimple-support/content/articles/domain-access-control.md

 If you have any questions about Domain Access Control or how to implement it for your organization, [contact support](https://dnsimple.com/feedback), and we'll help you get sorted.

 Want to limit access to other parts of your DNSimple accounts?
-[Let us know](https://dnsimple.com/feedback) what permissions you’re interested in, and you may see it in a future feature release.
+[Let us know](https://dnsimple.com/feedback) what permissions you're interested in, and you may see it in a future feature release.